coq/coq/doc/sphinx/language/core/inductive.rst

 inductive type :math:`I` and we want to prove a property which possibly depends on :math:`m`.
 For this, it is enough to prove the property for :math:`m = (c_i~u_1 … u_{p_i} )` for each constructor of :math:`I`.
-The Coq term for this proof
+The Rocq term for this proof
 will be written:

 .. math::